aipescience/queryparser/docs/development.md

 -------------------

 queryparser's grammar is written in antlr4 language.
-Each dialect's grammar consist of a couple of files, a lexer that defines the symbols and words, and a parser that defines the rules.
+Each dialect's grammar stack consist of two files, a lexer that defines the symbols and words, and a parser that defines the rules.
 Both files can be edited with any text editor, however, PyCharm has an integrated antlr functionality and it makes development and grammar debugging much easier.